Runbook/runbook/docs/reactions/saltstack.md

 ## Execute a Command

-This reaction is designed to allow users to execute abritrary commands across one or many servers using Saltstack.
-This reaction is useful for combining legacy scripts for system health with Runbooks monitoring.
+This reaction is designed to allow users to execute arbitrary commands across one or many servers using Saltstack.
+This reaction is useful for combining legacy scripts for system health with Runbook's monitoring.

 ---